-IAA’s Project Special Delivery provided medication assisted treatment with methadone for 17 years.
+IAA’s Project Special Delivery provided medication assisted treatment with methadone since 2000.
 Thanks to some new federal funding, we re-branded the program as Interior Medication Assisted Treatment in 2017 and expanded our services to include all three medications for the treatment of opioid addiction – methadone, buprenorphine and Vivitrol®.
 IMAT is an opioid treatment program (OTP) with embedded structure for people with complex treatment needs.
 The overall goal of the project is to assist individuals to regain or establish the control necessary to build and maintain an informed, productive and dependency-free lifestyle.

 IAA programs are developed and implemented by staff with a variety of backgrounds who also have the skills, training and experience to deliver the services they are assigned.
 HIV Prevention staff (and most IAA staff) complete the state-sponsored “Client-Centered HIV Risk Reduction Counseling and Giving Test Results.”
 IMAT staff must meet education requirements and achieve certification as substance abuse counselors.
 IMAT is an accredited outpatient substance abuse treatment program.
 HIV Client services staff are trained Social Workers.

 - Increased knowledge among the target populations about HIV and risk reduction strategies;